 Your new patient examination is the most important appointment you will ever have with us.
-It is where we take the time to diagnose any issues you maybe having and it is the foundation of your treatment plan.
+It is where we take the time to diagnose any issues you maybe having and it is the foundation of your treatment plan and one of the cornerstones of our dental ethos, ( You can read more about it here).
 Without the correct diagnosis the best surgeon in the world will struggle to help you.

 New patient examination, what to expect.